vnprc/tx-relay-playground/README.md

 ### Remote Reception
 Other relay servers:
-1. Subscribe to transaction broadcast events from Strfry
+1. Subscribe to transaction broadcast events from strfry
-2. Receive the Nostr event containing transaction data
+2. Receive the nostr event containing transaction data
 3. Extract the raw transaction hex
 4. Submit it to their local Bitcoin node using `sendrawtransaction`

 ### Blocks-Only Mode
-Bitcoin nodes are configured with `blocksonly=1` to prevent normal P2P transaction relay, ensuring transactions only propagate through the Nostr network.
+In regtest, bitcoin nodes are configured with `blocksonly=1` to prevent normal P2P transaction relay, ensuring transactions only propagate through the nostr network.

+In testnet, one bitcoin node is configured with `blocksonly=1` so that real transactions can be broadcast to it via nostr.

 ## Technical Details